Peter Lam Both: Career

 Both helped form 14 SPLM Chapters across the country with membership of over 4000.
 Both managed to diplomatically seduce Canada to accept SPLM and work with the Government of Southern Sudan, which finally culminated in the establishment of the Liaison Office for the Government of Southern Sudan in Ottawa in 2008 in accordance with the provisions of the Comprehensive Peace Agreement(CPA) and the Interim Constitution of Southern Sudan.
 Canada is known internationally for refusing to work with rebels, a case signaled by their refusal to work with the former leader of SPLM Dr. John Garang de Mabior.
-Peter was one of the key leaders of Sudanese community in Canada who defeated Talisman Energy of Canada.
+Both was one of the key leaders of Sudanese community in Canada who defeated Talisman Energy of Canada.